vdankbaar/vdankbaar.github.io/Misc-math-notes/Extended20Euclidean20Algorithm.md

 ---
 # Extended Euclidean Algorithm
 Given two starting numbers $a$ and $b$,
-The extended Euclidean Algorithm starts with a run of the [Euclidean Algorithm](./Euclidean20Algorithm.md) to determine $GCD(a,b)$.
-Given that the $GCD$ turns out to be 1,
-Then some of the calculations of the [Euclidean Algorithm](./Euclidean20Algorithm.md) can then be substituted into one another to determine the inverse of $a$ modulo $b$.
+The extended Euclidean Algorithm is often used to determine the inverse of $a$ modulo $b$.
 ## Traditional method
+The Extended Euclidean Algorithm starts with a run of the [Euclidean Algorithm](./Euclidean20Algorithm.md) to determine the various divisors (also determining the $gcd(a,b)$ along the way).
+Next the equations are written to take on the following form: $remainder = dividend-quotient * divisor$
+These equations are then substituted into one another to retrieve an equation of the form:
+$gcd(a,b)=x*a+y*b$
+where if $gcd(a,b)=1$, $x$ is the inverse of $a$.
 Below you can see the steps to the [Extended Euclidean Algorithm](Extended20Euclidean20Algorithm.md).
-1. Start by calculating the modulo between $a$ and $b$ (33 and 19 respectively in this example)
+1. Start by calculating the modulo between $a$ and $b$ (19 and 33 respectively in this example)
 2. Iterate down repeating the modulo function till 0 is reached
-3. Recreate the full equations of every step including the quotients (blue).
+3. Recreate the full equations (including the quotients in blue).
 4. Start with the bottom equation.
 Step-by-step substitute every equation into it till you reach the top.
-5. The number that is being multiplied with $b$ is the inverse.
+5. The number that is being multiplied with $a$ (19) is the inverse.
 ![EEA-step-by-step.svg](./Images/EEA-step-by-step.svg)

 ## Quick paper method
-In my opinion, the traditional method is nice to get an understanding on how the EEA is supposed to work.
+In my opinion, the traditional method is nice to get an understanding of how the EEA works.
-However, I found it to be quite time consuming doing every substitution and subsequent calculations, especially when I have multiple inverses I need to calculate.
+However, I found it to be quite time consuming doing every substitution and subsequent calculations by hand.
+Especially when I have multiple inverses I need to calculate.
-Below I've written down a streamlined method based off the traditional calculations.
+Below is a streamlined method based off the traditional calculations.
-It gets the answer faster at the cost of being not immediately intuitive.
+It gets the answer faster at the cost of being not very intuitive.
 ![EEA-quick-paper-method.svg](./Images/EEA-quick-paper-method.svg)

 ### Example $661^{-1}$ modulo $877$